Cameroon Gambling Regulation

 1Tax base

-One of the reasons for Cameroon to legalize gambling is to help the struggling economy of the country.
-The Cameroonian government has introduced a tax that specifically applies to casino operators in the country.
-The proceeds of two different types of games are subject to taxation.
-The first one is known as counterpart games, representing the amount collected at the end of the game, minus the initial stakes wagered on the said game.
-The second type of game is club games and it includes the entire amount of the prize pool.
+One of the reasons Cameroon legalized gambling was to boost its struggling economy.
+The government introduced a tax that applies specifically to casino operators.
+The proceeds from two categories of games are subject to taxation.
+The first, called counterpart games, represents the amount collected at the end of the game minus the initial stakes.
+The second, club games, includes the entire prize pool.

 2Tax rate

-The tax rate for casino games in Cameroon is 15% and it is applied to the profit generated during the tax period.
-The tax rate of 15% applies to games of chance as well as games of entertainment.
-The tax on gambling revenue is not relevant to any other taxes that casino operators may be required to pay to the Council that collects the taxes in their respective area of operation.
+The tax rate for casino games in Cameroon is 15%, applied to the profit generated during each tax period.
+This 15% rate covers both games of chance and games of entertainment.
+The gambling tax is separate from any other taxes casino operators may owe to the council that collects taxes in their area of operation.

-If operators are not able to pay their taxes on time or fail to pay them at all, they will be subjected to penalties determined in the Manual of Tax Procedures of the General Tax Code.
-Operators can install new gaming machines during the fiscal year on the proviso that they fill out an additional tax return form and pay the respective tax within the 30 days that follow the filling out of the form.
+If operators cannot pay on time or fail to pay altogether, they are subject to penalties outlined in the Manual of Tax Procedures of the General Tax Code.
+Operators may install new gaming machines during the fiscal year as long as they file an additional tax return and pay the corresponding tax within 30 days of filing that return.

 Tax Licenses on Casino Machines

-Taxes Once operators present a receipt at the respective tax service, they are given a tax license that is issued to every machine.
-This license must be displayed on every machine or otherwise the operator will have to pay a penalty fine.
-If the acquired license is not visible on every machine, the fine that needs to be paid amounts to 25,000 CFA francs per single machine.
+Taxes Once operators present a receipt to the relevant tax service, they receive a tax license for each machine.
+This license must be displayed on each machine; otherwise, the operator must pay a penalty.
+If the license is not visible, the operator must pay a fine of 25,000 CFA francs per machine.

 Since casino machines fall under different categories, each type of machine has its specific tax license.
-If operators display a license that applies to a machine of a lower category than the one of the actual machine, the company will need to pay the remaining amount of the tax license along with a fine of 50% of the tax.
-If an operator is found to display fake machine licenses, the fine that will be imposed will be equivalent to two times the tax amount.
+If an operator displays a license appropriate for a lower category than the machine’s actual category, the company must pay the remaining tax along with a fine equal to 50% of the tax.
+Displaying fake machine licenses incurs a fine equal to twice the tax amount.

 Closing Thoughts

-Conclusion Like other countries in Africa, Cameroon has a rather interesting relationship with gambling.
-Most gambling activities have been legalized in the country through a law that passed in 1998.
-While there were some amendments in the law in 2004, it is still quite outdated and unable to keep up with the technological development that has taken over the gambling industry.
+Conclusion Like many African countries, Cameroon has an interesting relationship with gambling.
+Most gambling activities were legalized through a law passed in 1998.
+Although the law was amended in 2004, it is still quite outdated and cannot keep pace with the technological developments that have transformed the gambling industry.

 Currently, companies are allowed to operate casinos, lotteries, and betting shops in Cameroon.
-To do that, they need to apply for a concession agreement from the local authorities.
-At the moment of writing this article, there are several brick-and-mortar casinos in the country, with the most prominent ones located in Yaounde and Douala.
+To do so, they need to apply for a concession agreement from the local authorities.
+At the time of writing, several brick-and-mortar casinos operate in the country, the most prominent being in Yaoundé and Douala.

-While land-based gambling has been legalized, the current law does not mention online gambling in any way.
-This leads to a very vague legal status for online gambling in Cameroon.
-While the law does not regulate virtual gambling, it also does not deem it illegal.
+Although land-based gambling is legal, the current law does not mention online gambling, leaving its legal status vague.
+The law neither regulates nor prohibits virtual gambling.
 This enables many Cameroonians to simply load offshore online casinos and start playing without worrying about any legal consequences.